 Ottonian art was characterized by the use of bright, flowing colors in paintings and stress on the ideal and the spiritual in depiction.
 A notable feature of the style was a grand, though unrefined, style which came about with the establishment of the Empire.

 Anglo-Saxon art style flourished in England from the 9th century until the early 12th century.
 Although Anglo-Saxon culture produced a vast body of art preceding this period, it is usually considered a part of the hybrid Insular art style.

 True Anglo-Saxon art emerged once England became united under King Alfred in the 9th century and a unified Anglo-Saxon identity took shape.

 Notable mediums of Anglo-Saxon art included illuminated manuscripts and metalwork.
-Unlike the Insular art, Anglo-Saxon art diminished the use of interlace in favour of plant scrolls in adorning the illuminated manuscripts.
+Unlike Insular art, Anglo-Saxon art diminished the use of interlace in favor of plant scrolls in adorning the illuminated manuscripts.